arwes/arwes/ROADMAP.md

 ## 2014 - 2018

-From 2014 to 2018 the project was released in alpha versions where the main ideas have been tested out in real-world projects.
+From 2014 to 2018 the project was released in alpha versions where the main ideas have been tested out in projects.
 Though many features were limited, have little support / extensibility, or buggy.
 The plan was to gather enough insight to decide and build the foundation of the framework.

 ----